seanrcollings/arc/docs/docs/usage/parameter-types.md

 !!! warning
     Currently *arc's* behavior with collections in union types is not defined.
 As such, it is not reccomended that you give an argument a type similar to `#!python typing.Union[list, ...]`

+Python 3.10's union syntax is also valid: `int | str`

 `#!python typing.Literal`